MangaMiX/mmx-anime/README.md

 # mmx-anime

-This component is used to search anime et create elasticsearch document for each anime.
+This component is used to search anime and create elasticsearch document for each anime.